hydephp/develop/docs/architecture-concepts/page-models.md

 }
 ```

-_Note that since Hyde pages are modular and class inheritance and traits, this example has been simplified and
+_Note that since Hyde pages are modular and through class inheritance and traits, this example has been simplified and
 edited to show all the relevant parts inlined into one class._

 ## Page Models as Blueprints